YuriSizuku/psp-MSChange/readme.md

 2. Start a game, accroding to the game instruction
    `select+up` to emulate inserting memory stick
    `select+down` to emulate removing memory stick
-3. After that, most of games creates a save on the memorystick, then you can disable this plugin
+3. After that, most of games create a save on the memorystick, then you can disable this plugin

 ## Build